schenkjan/MarbleCollector/README.md

 ### Repository Setup

 1. Creation of ASP.NET Web API default project by using the visual studio project creation wizard.
-2. Creation of react project by using the official react script `npx create-react-app marblecollector-client`
+2. Creation of react project by using the official react script `npx create-react-app marblecollector-client --template typescript`

 ### Azure Setup